nathanstom/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch gives access to a match object, allowing use of path, url, and params.
+It could be used for construction of nested paths.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is used to make sure the user gives all required information within a form.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is used to test the functionality of an app from begining to end, ensuring smooth performance of the application.

 ## Instructions